witchapon14/AI_security_app/README.md

 - A trained model based on NSL-KDD (provided with the application or trainable using the dataset).
 - Log files in a structured format for effective processing.

-## Getting Started
-1. Install the required dependencies.
-2. Configure the application to point to the location of your log files.
-3. Run the application to start monitoring and anomaly detection.

 ## User Interface Overview
 ### EDA feature